ColoradoDemography/Server-and-Website-Documentation/doc/renewing-ssl-certificate.md

 Log onto dockerhub.com, change to the codemog organization, find the proper repo, find the Build Details tab, wait until the most recent build is a success.

+Even if you don't need to renew, having this done ahead of time shortens downtime to under a minute barring complications.
-Now, move on to renewing the SSL
+Now, move on to renewing the SSL.

 ## Now I need to renew the SSL certificate....